Soggy breakdown on 2014 PA fruit. Photo courtesy of Yosef Al Shoffe, Cornell

 Stem-Clipping to Increase Packouts

 New York growers have more experience than we do with stem clipping fruit to prevent stem punctures and subsequent fruit decay.
-Growers and packers report a 5% reduction in decay with stem-clipping, and Lynn Kime developed the Honeycrisp Stem-Clipping Calculatorspreadsheet calculator to help you determine if this practice is cost-effective in your operation.
+Growers and packers report a 5% reduction in decay with stem-clipping.
+Based on the experiences in New York along with reports from a few PA growers, we developed a Honeycrisp Stem-Clipping Calculator to help you determine if this practice is cost-effective in your operation.

 Research on Honeycrisp Continues